postgresml/postgresml/packages/pgml-rds-proxy/README.md

 #### User mapping

 PostgresML and the proxy requires authentication.
-For each user that will use the connection, create a user mappping, like so:
+For each user that will use the connection, create a user mapping, like so:

 ```postgresql
 CREATE USER MAPPING